Skip to Content

 What is a tree collar?

-A Christmas tree collar is like a choker for your tree.
-They cover the base of your tree without any excess.
+A Christmas tree collar is like a choker necklace for your tree.
+They cover the base and stand of your tree without any excess material.

 I made a metal tree collar for our faux tree two years ago and absolutely love it.

-I think it looks much more sleek and modern than a tree skirt.
+I think it looks much more streamlined and minimalistic compared to a tree skirt.
 Plus, it takes up less room on the floor.
+More room for presents!

 Tree collars are a great option if you want to cover the base or stand of your Christmas tree and want something more solid than a piece of fabric.